 "Something wrong?"
 Tamra asked.

 She checked a clock.
-"Well.
-It looks like we timed this just right.
+"Well, Finch, it looks like we timed this just right.
 Your class will start in a couple minutes."

-A slender green figure, clad in leather harness and thong, with four arms and a pair of tusks growing from the sides of its head.
+Slender green figure, clad only in leather harness and thong, with four arms and a pair of tusks growing from the sides of its head.

 I stared at the frog-like face with awed fascination.
-Large eyes, small antennas, bald head decorated with a jeweled wreath.
-It appeared to be female.
+Small antennas wiggled on a bald head decorated with a jeweled wreath.

 Okay, so I was more than fascinated.
 I didn't even care she was hairless and had no nose, or breasts for that matter.